Healthdirect Free Australian health advice you can count on.

 What would happen if I didn't take this medicine?

 You might decide you don't want to take a medicine your doctor has prescribed.
-You might also think you don't want to risk the side effects, you can't afford it, or you'll 'get better anyway'.

 How will I know if the medicine is working and how long will that take?

-Before you start taking a medicine, ask your doctor or pharmacist how long it will take for the medicine to start working and how will you know if it is working.
+Before you start taking a medicine, ask your doctor or pharmacist how long it will take for the medicine to start working and how you will know if it is working.

 What other treatment options are available?